indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/04-user-stories.md

     spamming and allow for a grace period.
   - If the check-in is valid, it updates `last_check_in_timestamp` and increments the `streak_counter`.
-  - If the check-in is late (streak is broken), it must trigger a "slashing" mechanism, where a portion of the stake is forfeited.

 ### User Story 4: After the commitment period ends, the user withdraws their staked SOL